Audrey Hepburn

 Death1993-01-20

 Born into an aristocratic family in Ixelles, Brussels, Hepburn spent parts of her childhood in Belgium, the United Kingdom and the Netherlands.
 She attended boarding school in Kent from 1936 to 1939.
-Hepburn returned to the Netherlands with the Second World War's outbreak.
+Hepburn returned to the Netherlands at the outbreak of the Second World War.
 She studied ballet at the Arnhem Conservatory during the war.
 By 1944, Hepburn was performing ballet to raise money to support the resistance.
 She studied with Sonia Gaskell in Amsterdam from 1945 to 1948 and then with Marie Rambert in London.

 In 1967, Hepburn starred in the thriller Wait Until Dark, receiving Academy Award, Golden Globe and BAFTA nominations.
 After that role, she only occasionally appeared in films, one being Robin and Marian (1976) with Sean Connery.
 Her last recorded performances were in Always (1989), an American romantic fantasy film directed and produced by Steven Spielberg, and the 1990 documentary television series Gardens of the World with Audrey Hepburn, for which she won a Primetime Emmy Award for Outstanding Individual Achievement – Informational Programming.
-Hepburn won three BAFTA Awards for Best British Actress in a Leading Role and BAFTA's Lifetime Achievement Award: the Golden Globe Cecil B. DeMille.
+Hepburn won three BAFTA Awards for Best British Actress in a Leading Role and BAFTA's Lifetime Achievement Award.
+She also won two Golden Globes and the Cecil B. DeMille Award.
 She was also recipient of a Screen Actors Guild Life Achievement Award and the Special Tony Award.
 In 1994, Hepburn's contributions to a spoken-word recording titled Audrey Hepburn's Enchanted Tales earned her a posthumous Grammy Award for Best Spoken Word Album for Children.

 Later in life, Hepburn devoted much of her time to charity.
 She contributed to UNICEF, from 1954 onwards.
 Between 1988 and 1992, she worked in some of the poorest communities of Africa, South America, and Asia.
 In December 1992, Hepburn received the US Presidential Medal of Freedom in recognition of her work as a UNICEF Goodwill Ambassador.
 Hepburn died of appendix cancer at her home in Tolochenaz, Switzerland in 1993.